Seitenansicht von internationalen Studierenden, die im Hörsaal sitzen

 Students will learn how to manage complex international marketing concepts.
 Different requirements of BtoB and BtoC customer segments, various industries as well as of selling services or products are considered in this module study.

-More information can be found in the module description.
+More information can be found in the detailed course description.

-More information can be found in the module description.
+More information can be found in the detailed course description.